Get A Quote

 b) Clear roles: As for the structure of PRINCE2, every project team member has a position, and the requirements for such positions will be predetermined beforehand.

-These are seven fundamental principles:
+These are seven fundamental PRINCE2 principles:

-a) Business justification: Projects must be logically attended by the defined business aims.
+Projects must be logically attended by the defined business aims.

 b) Continuous learning: Team expertise and knowledge develop continuously throughout project phases.